 Seawater treatment process at the Spanish complex

-High quality raw seawater is first fed to a seawater intake station consisting of 14 beach wells, each fitted with a separate submerged pump.
-These pumps, in turn, are connected to a GRP pipe to transport sourced seawater to the desalination plant.
+High-quality raw seawater is first fed to an intake station consisting of 14 beach wells, each fitted with a separate submerged pump.
+These pumps are connected to a glass fibre re-inforced plastics (GRP) pipe to transport sourced seawater to the desalination plant.

 Pre-treatment process involves chemical dosing to disinfect the raw water.
 Suspended solids are then removed through a flocculation process.

-The water is then moved to a regulation tank measuring 21 x 14 x 4.5m, for retention.
-After holding it for more than 14 minutes, seawater from the tank is pumped to filtration system through five centrifugal pumps (four plus one in standby mode at any given time), the flow and pressure of which are regulated by variable frequency drivers.
+Water is then moved to a regulation tank measuring 21 x 14 x 4.5m, for retention.
+After holding it for more than 14 minutes, seawater from the tank is pumped to the filtration system through five centrifugal pumps (four plus one in standby mode at any given time).

-Filtration is done through a two-stage process.
+Filtration is acheived through a two-stage process.
 Water is first filtered by ten pressurised sand filters and then by cartridge filters to achieve microfiltration.